evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4_Cross_Turismo/_index.md

 ### Steering

-Dynamic steering is standard on the Porsche Taycan 4 Cross Turismo.
+Dynamic steering is a standard feature on the Porsche Taycan 4 Cross Turismo.
 Dynamic steering varies the steering ratio as a function of driving speed.
-In addition,  rear-wheel steering is optional.
+In addition,  rear-wheel steering is an optional feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes